velcromagnon/fend-project-memory-game/README.md

 ## Setup
 In order to set up the game, please either clone this repository or copy all of the files to a local location.
 Then simply open index.html and the game will start.
+In addition, you may run the game directly by clicking [here](https://velcromagnon.github.io/fend-project-memory-game/).

 ## Background
 This game is derived from a children's game called Concentration.